 IHE International welcomes comments on this document and the IHE initiative.
-They can be submitted by sending an email to the co-chairs and secretary of the Pathology and Laboratory Medicine domain committees at palm@ihe.net.
+Comments on the IHE initiative can be submitted by sending an email to the co-chairs and secretary of the Pathology and Laboratory Medicine domain committees at palm@ihe.net.
+Comments on this document can be submitted at PaLM Public Comments.